emferrer/emferrer.github.io/_pages/about.md

 Prior to joining NCEAS, I was a Chancellor's Postdoctoral Fellow in the [Coastal Sustainability Lab](https://kristy-kroeker.squarespace.com/) at UC Santa Cruz.
 Before that, I completed my Ph.D. in Marine Biology and M.S. in Oceanography at UC San Diego's Scripps Institution of Oceanography in the [Aburto Lab](https://www.aburtolab.org/).
 At Scripps, I received formal training in global policy and strategy via the Center for Marine Biodiversity and Conservation's [Program for Interdisciplinary Environmental Research](https://cmbc.ucsd.edu/program-for-interdisciplinary-environmental-research-pier-phd-specialization/).

 I passionate about the work that I do and believe that our efforts to build a more just, sustainable future will require ambition, clarity of vision, and a willingness to work together across fields in good faith.
-For this reason, I also make a point to dedicate energy to important outreach, teaching, and service iniatives.
+For this reason, I also dedicate part of my time as a scientist to important outreach, teaching, and service iniatives.

 When I'm not at work, I like to spend time at the beach, in the ocean, at the zoo, and with friends!